 As Jack Nicklaus says, confidence is probably the most important factor in playing golf to your potential.

-If we follow some basic rules, we too can work on a process to build unwavering confidence.
-While golfers know the end result of increased confidence, few know how to acquire and build it.
+If we follow some basic rules, we too can work on a process to build unwavering confidence in our games.
 Here are TEN things you can do EASILY to improve your confidence and lower your scores.

 “Failure is the opportunity to begin again more intelligently.”

 1. Don’t be Self Critical.
 If you start to beat yourself up over your mistakes, you will reduce your positivity and it will be hard to regain it before your next and “most important” shot.
 Learn from your mistakes at the end of the round.
-Remember the quote: “Failure is the opportunity to begin again more intelligently.”
 With each round you become a more experienced golfer however you play.
-You can’t get rid of negative thoughts, only replace them with positive ones.
+You can’t get rid of negative thoughts, but you can choose to ignore them and replace them with positive ones.
 The more positive your thinking, the fewer detrimental negative thoughts you will have.

 “If you are trying to tell your body how to swing, you are telling yourself you don’t know how to swing.”

 2. Don’t Give Yourself Technical Feedback on the Golf Course.
 Giving yourself technical feedback diminishes your confidence because you are admitting to yourself that you doubt your golf swing.
 As Bob Rotella says, “If you are trying to tell your body how to swing, you are telling yourself you don’t know how to swing.”
 Thinking about technique takes your focus away from what is ultimately important: hitting the ball to a specific target with a clearly visualized path.
-As I mentioned earlier, the golf swing takes place during a couple of seconds, so even the slightest thought about your body movement will cause you to lose focus on the shot itself.
+As I mentioned earlier, the golf swing takes place during a couple of seconds, so even the slightest thought about your body movement will cause you to disconnect with the intention.

 Every shot should have a purpose.

 3. Visualize and Feel.
-The more vividly you can see a shot and the less you see what you fear, the more your body will respond to the positive visual stimulus.
-Every shot should have a purpose.
-Synchronizing the body and mind with a clearly defined objective will increase confidence.
-Hogan used to say he only hit 3-4 shots each round exactly as he intended, but it was having commitment to the shot he visualized that made the others not too far off line.
+The more vividly you can see the target and the shot you intend to hit, the less you will see what you fear.
+Putting the intention into the subconscious mind, can help synchronizing the body and mind and increase the chance of success.
+Hogan used to say he only hit 3-4 shots each round exactly as he intended, but it was having commitment to the shot he visualized that made his misses so small.

 When you have a good routine, even when you are in a high pressure situation you can feel confident you have approached the shot correctly.

 4. Develop a Strong Shot Routine.
-When you have a good pre-shot routine, even when you are in a high pressure situation you can feel confident you have approached the shot correctly.
-Your fundamentals are right and you have mentally and physically rehearsed the shot.
-This is the time to compose yourself and feel prepared and confident ahead of pulling the trigger.
-An additional part of the routine should be the next tip of how you react to the shot.
+When you have a good pre shot routine for golf, even when you are in a high pressure situation you can still feel confident and less uncomfortable.
+If your fundamentals are right and you have mentally and physically rehearsed the shot, you’ve done all you can do to produce a good swing.

 One of the keys to becoming a better player is quickly letting go of the past and staying in the present.